Sep 06 2018

 Use perennial division and an understanding of when to transplant perennials to reinvigorate your landscape as nature intended

 Fall is right around the corner.
 Autumn brings with it some wonderful seasonal joys: Halloween, pumpkins, changing leaves, school starting….And it’s the perfect time to spend some time in your garden dividing perennials!

 Perennials are generally considered low maintenance, but like most plants, there are things you can do to help them grow and look their best.
 Perennial division is a key task that will help rejuvenate plants so that they can grow the way you intended.
 Early fall is the perfect time to accomplish this work, because the cooler moist conditions allow the plants to establish roots and settle in for the next season.
 Also, in these early months of fall we are still a while away from the ground freezing, which means new plantings have time to take root and thrive before winter hits.

-Here’s our own process for perennial division.
+We have often been asked about when to transplant perennials and perennial division.
+Here’s our own process for perennial division and when to transplant perennials.
 This simple guide should get you through the work, but of course, reach out to us if you have any questions!